 Over the past few years we have delivered a variety of projects in Canon Lee, alongside running the creative outputs for two summer schools and a new film where we closely followed the reflections of a cohort of year 11’s through their final year.

-We have also been lucky enough to be permitted to stencil art spray vast swathes of the interior school walls.
+We were also permitted to work with students to stencil art spray vast swathes of the interior school walls.

 Take a look at a video of this production.